peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 * Trina is reader.
 * The altar is stripped at the end of the service.
 * Tell congregation to be seated before stripping of the altar.
+* The Christ candle is not extinguished at the end of the service.

 ## Announcements